columbia/PrivateKube/README.md

 # PrivateKube

 **Status.** This is a partial release of PrivateKube.
 An updated version (tag `v1.0`) will be released by June 23rd, 2021.
+At that time, we will also upload an extended version of our OSDI'21 paper that provides some proofs and Renyi DP background that we omitted from the conference paper.

 We provide:
 - The privacy resource implementation